What Are The Sam, Mike & Will Linebackers In Football?

 For instance, if he wants to blitz just the middle linebacker, he can say “Mike Strong,” which could be a Mike Blitz to the strong.

 Also, coaches can choose to blitz the strong and weak sides using Sam & Will blitzes.
-So if a team runs the ball to the strong side, coaches can game-plan to bring blitzes on certain downs by using easy calls.
+So if a team runs the ball to the strong side, football coaches can game-plan to bring blitzes on certain downs by using easy calls.

-The Mike Linebacker In Football
+Mike Linebacker In Football

 The first linebacker on our list is the popular Mike linebacker.